Ericsson/dataplanebook/src/work/work.rst

 * Maximize throughput (best-case, worst-case, and/or something in-between).
 * Minimize :term:`latency <Wall-clock latency>` (average and/or at the
   tail end).
-* Maximize resource efficiency (e.g., power, CPU core count, or DRAM).
+* Maximize resource efficiency (e.g., power, CPU cycles, or DRAM bandwidth).
 * Maintain fairness (or more general, maintain appropriate quality of service, which may not be fair at all).
+* Provide the appropriate application programming model, to maximize developer efficiency and minimize development cost.

 Depending on the application, different weights will be placed on the different work scheduler sub goals.

-Conceptually, data plane work scheduler is very similar to a generic operating system kernel process scheduler.
+Conceptually, the data plane work scheduler performs a task very similar to that of an operating system kernel process scheduler.
 See the :ref:`Process Scheduler` section.

 What kind of functionality (e.g., treatment) the work scheduler will provide, and how work is fed into and retrieved from the machinery